DukeLetholdus/DukeLetholdus.github.io/_posts/2022-10-01-install-start-30en-server.md

 exit
 ```

-## 2. Start 30en server on startup
+## 2. Start 30en server as a systemctl service

 Create a systemctl service file:
 ```bash